-The application windows for Black Empowerment Works Grants and Grant Reviewers are now open.
-Learn what you need to know here.
+The application windows for Black Empowerment Works grants and grant reviewers for 2022 are now closed.
+Learn more about our grant process below.

-Expand the sections below to see what the Black Empowerment Works Grants will and will not fund.
+Expand the sections below to see what the Black Empowerment Works Ggrants will and will not fund.

 This funding opportunity is open to non-profit organizations, for-profits/social enterprises, community coalitions/groups and individuals who meet all of the other eligibility requirements above.
 Funding can be used to support program costs, operation and overhead costs, and more!

 The following types of work and expenses are ineligible for funding through this program:

 In alignment with the Black Empowerment Works focus and P&G Feminine Care's mission to unleash girls' and women's confidence, the Always Confidence Fund will invest in work that: